aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/extract-text-from-and-replace-text-in-a-table/_index.md

 ## Extract Plain Text from a Table

-A Table like any other node in Aspose.Words has access to a [Range](http://www.aspose.com/api/java/words/com.aspose.words/classes/Range) object.
+A Table like any other node in Aspose.Words has access to a [Range](https://apireference.aspose.com/words/java/com.aspose.words/range) object.
 Using this object, you can call methods over the entire table range to extract the table as plain text.
-The [Range.getText()](http://www.aspose.com/api/java/words/com.aspose.words/classes/range/methods/getText\(\)/) property is used for this purpose.
-Below example shows how to print the text range of a table.
+The [Range.getText()](https://apireference.aspose.com/words/java/com.aspose.words/range#Text) property is used for this purpose.

+The following code example shows how to print the text range of a table.

-{{< gist "" "b37032675133885c4c91814fb3d51a25" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ExtractOrReplaceText-ExtractPlainTextFromATable-PrintTextRangeOfATable.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ExtractOrReplaceText-ExtractPlainTextFromATable-PrintTextRangeOfATable.java" >}}

 {{% alert color="primary" %}}